 The origins of the swallow might have a tumultuous start, but over the years, it has become a symbol of positive symbolic significance.

-As with all tattoos within western culture, the swallow tattoo was birthed at sea.
+As with all tattoos within Western culture, the swallow tattoo was birthed at sea.
 It is said that the swallow was used by sailors who staged a mutiny on a ship named The Swallow as a symbol of identifying their co-conspirators.

 Ever since then, swallow tattoos have been used by sailors not as a symbol of mutiny but as a symbol of good luck and a safe return from a long journey at sea.
 This is because swallows were a common sight along the coastlines and ports of the world, and sailors would know that they had ended their journey safely once they saw these birds.